- Bariatric Seminar

 If being morbidly overweight (100 pounds or more) has kept you from the life you deserve, Buffalo General Medical Center can help.

 Our surgeons are experts in the Roux-En-Y Gastric Bypass procedure, Laparoscopic Sleeve Gastrectomy and the Laparoscopic Adjustable Banding.
-Our team are capable of managing the most challenging and complex bariatric patients with the best opportunity for safe and effective outcomes.
+Our team is capable of managing the most challenging and complex bariatric patients with the best opportunity for safe and effective outcomes.

 Register for bi-weekly seminar: